thehyve/transmart-core/transmart-batch/docs/data_formats/clinical.md

 - `Control Vocab cd`  IGNORED skip if you don't need Concept Type Column
 - `Concept Type`  Use this concept type instead of inferring it from the first row

-Special values for Data Label:
+Reserved keywords for Data Label:
 - `SUBJ_ID` **Mandatory**.
 Used to indicate the column that contains the subject IDs.
 Use exactly once per data file.
 - `START_DATE` Observation level start date(s).
 - `END_DATE` Observation level end date(s).